TritonDataCenter/sdcadm/README.md

       sdcadm experimental assign-platform PLATFORM SERVER_UUID
       sdcadm experimental assign-platform PLATFORM --all

-where `PLATFORM` is the platform name.
+where `PLATFORM` is the platform version.
 If you need to update more than one server, but don't want to update all of them, you'll need to run

       sdcadm experimental assign-platform PLATFORM SERVER_UUID